-AP Physics C (Class size is limited.)
+AP Physics C

-Prerequisites: Senior standing; a grade of "A" in Honors Physics; a grade of "B+" or above in Pre-Calculus with AP or Honors Calculus concurrent; a GPA of 4.0 or better.
-AP Physics teacher approval is required.
+Prerequisites: Senior standing; a grade of "A" in Honors Physics; a grade of "B+" or above in Pre-Calculus with AP or Honors Calculus concurrent; a GPA of 4.0 or better in all Science classes.
+Science Department Chair Approval.

 This course meets 8 periods per week.